Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |        5|   49| 0.0233333|

 This frequency table represents a histogram.
-Let's take a look at the graph.
+First, let's take a look at the graph.

 ```r